Learning DNF through Generalized Fourier Representations: Learning DNF and Decision Trees

-In this section, we investigate the learnability of DNF expressions using the BN-induced Fourier expansion and the extended KM algorithm or Feldman's algorithm.
+In this section, we investigate the learnability of DNF expressions using the BN-induced Fourier expansion.
 While these results were previously proved for the uniform or product distributions, they hold more or less directly in the new setting.
 This section reviews some of these implications.
+We note that decision trees with $s$ leaves are a subset of disjoint DNF with $s$ terms.
+Hence while we present the results for disjoint DNF, they apply to decision trees as well.

 A key requirement in this analysis is that the spectral norm of conjunctions is bounded.
 In this section, we assume that such a bound exists.
 In particular for a distribution $D$ and conjunction $f$ with $d$ literals, we assume that $\L1(f) \leq L_1(d)$ for some function $L_1(d)$ and prove the results in a general form using that bound.
-Hence learnability holds whenever $L_1(d)$ is available, including for difference bounded tree distributions where $L_1(d)=O((\frac{2}{1-2\alpha})^{2d})$, and $k$-junta distributions where $L_1(d) =O(2^{(k+d)/2})$.
+Hence learnability holds whenever $L_1(d)$ is available, including for difference bounded tree distributions where $L_1(d)=O((\frac{2-2\alpha}{1-2\alpha})^{2d})$, and $k$-junta distributions where $L_1(d) =O(2^{(k+d)/2})$.

 We need the following observation for bounded distributions: \begin{lemma} For any $c$-bounded distribution $D$ and for any conjunction $f$ with $d$ literals, $c^d \leq \EE_D[f(\bfX)]\leq (1-c)^d$. \end{lemma} \begin{proof} The marginal probability (for both values 0 and 1) for any root variable is bounded in $[c,1-c]$.
 Similarly, for any node in the BN its conditional probabilities, conditioned on any value of the parents, is bounded in $[c,1-c]$.
 This implies that the same condition holds if we marginalize out all the variables not in the conjunction from the BN.
 Therefore the joint setting of the remaining variables is bounded as claimed. \end{proof}